The Broken Ray Transform On The Square: Injectivity of for the Square

-\begin{remark*}In two dimensions, Theorem \ref{thm:injectivesquare} is not so remarkable since in this case every unit vector has a unique unit normal vector up to sign.
-For example, in the case of the square Theorem \ref{thm:injectivesquare} gives injectivity on the whole domain if $E$ contains two adjacent (closed) edges.
+\begin{remark*}In the case of the square Theorem \ref{thm:injectivesquare} gives injectivity on the whole domain if $E$ contains two adjacent (closed) edges.
 However, one must be careful since it fails for $E$ consisting of two opposite edges. \end{remark*}